 How did Michelangelo portray Pope Julius II in the statue?

-Pope Julius II, from the Della Rovere family, was a very special pope.
+Pope Julius II was a very special pope from the Della Rovere family.
 He was always at the head of his armies and was also called the Warrior Pope.

 When Michelangelo depicted him in a statue, Julius II was puzzled to find a Bible under his arm.
 What have I got to do with the Bible?
-I’m a warrior, better put a sword there.
+I’m a warrior.
+You better put a sword there.

-In his great megalomania, he wanted a funerary monument like no one had before to be called: Tomb of Pope Julius II .
+In his great megalomania, he wanted a funerary monument like no one had before to be called: the Tomb of Pope Julius II.

 What did Pope Julius II order Michelangelo to do?

-The Pope, for his part, had a strong and irascible character, hence the strained relations between the two, Michelangelo indulged in things that no other artist would have allowed himself, risking, by his behavior, even provoking a diplomatic incident between Rome and Florence.
+The Pope, for his part, had a solid and irascible character, hence the strained relations between the two.
+Michelangelo indulged in things that no other artist would have allowed himself, risking, by his behavior, even provoking a diplomatic incident between Rome and Florence.